 If you want to get in touch about getting involved, accessibility or for more information, please get in touch.
 Our email is firstname.lastname@example.org

-From January 2020, we officially began our partnership with the Open Door charity, working collaboratively to make Bloom Building the cultural space it is.
+From January 2020, we officially began our partnership with the Open Door charity, working collaboratively to shape a cultural offer for their progressive community cafe, bar, venue and mental health space Bloom Building.

 Email Address: email@example.com